Author: Rev. A Trevor Sutton

 One of the evaluations to test if a worldview is correct is coherence.
 For example, Christianity itself is coherent because “the being and the behavior of God are interrelated with the human condition” throughout the entire Bible (Groothuis, 54).
 In other words, there is a coherence throughout the entire Bible where God’s relationship to His created humans and their condition is the fundamental issue.
 Pastor Sutton’s Why Should I Trust the Bible? shares this same coherence, for throughout the entire book every issue is always rooted in Christ.
 Everything falls back on Christ our cornerstone for Pastor Sutton, and so it should.

 The only critique I have is that Pastor Sutton include footnotes in his next book to show his sources.
 It is easy for me to agree with him because most of what I read in this book I have learnt in my pre-seminary education, so I take him at his word, as may other Christians.
 It is also easy for me to take him at his word because as he will be my future colleague, I trust his pastoral office and, therefore, his intellectual prowess.
 Knowing him personally also aids in the trust factour.
 However, for one who is not Lutheran or Christian, they may not be so willing to take him at his word; they will want to see sources.
 Merely saying something is factual is not convincing to the non-Christian.
 While I contend his evidence is reliable, I maintain that he show his sources in footnotes (whether at the end or on the same page) for the unbeliever’s sake.
 He does provide footnotes in some places and he also provides excellent excursuses at the end of each chapter, yet for other claims he could show where he got the evidence from (e.g. when he makes claims of archaeological evidence supporting biblical historicity).
 However, in numerous cases he does use the laws of logic excellently to dismantle false claims made against the Bible.
+[Edit: I later learnt at a speaking engagement Pastor Sutton spoke at, which was a few months after writing this review, that the publisher, CPH, did not allow Sutton to include the large majority of his footnotes.
+So, his lack of footnotes to show his evidence is at the fault of the publisher, not Sutton, thereby preserving his integrity, not that it was jeopardised in the first place.
+This is not the first time I heard of this about CPH.]

 I doubt many unbelievers will read the entire book, but for those few unbelievers who remain intellectually objective, providing sources will be helpful.
 With this critique, however, I acknowledge I have to keep in mind Pastor Sutton’s intended audience: believers.
 He did not write this with the intention of unbelievers picking it up and coming to faith.
 With that in mind, this critique does not affect my rating.
 Still, though, it is possible for an unbeliever to pick up the book, for the title is indeed striking.
 Even if not a single unbeliever reads this book, providing sources will be helpful to believers as well.